go-simpler/assert/README.md

 //go:generate go run -tags=installer github.com/junk1tm/assert/cmd/installer .
 ```

-See `cmd/installer` documentation for details.
+See the `cmd/installer` documentation for details.

 ## 📋 Usage

-One should import the `dotimport` subpackage using dot form to be able to use
+The `dotimport` subpackage should be dot-imported, so the `E`/`F` parameters
-`E`/`F` parameters as local types:
+could be used as local types:

 ```go
 "github.com/junk1tm/assert"